 - In the following circumstances, however, the school board may as an exception, by unanimous vote, contract for goods or services with a school board member of the school district:

-- In the designation of a bank or savings association, in which a school board member is interested, as an authorized depository for school district funds and as a source of borrowing, provided such deposited funds are protected in accordance with Minn.
-Stat.
-Ch.
-118A.
-Any school board member having said interest shall disclose that interest and the interest shall be entered upon the minutes of the school board.
-Disclosure must be made when such bank or savings association is first designated as a depository or source of borrowing, or when such school board member is elected, whichever is later.
-Disclosure serves as notice of the interest and must only be made once;
+- In the designation of a bank or savings association, in which a school board member is interested, as an authorized depository for school district funds and as a source of borrowing, provided such deposited funds are protected in accordance with Minnesota Statutes chapter 118A.
+Any school board member having said interest shall disclose that interest and the interest shall be entered upon the school board minutes.
+Disclosure shall be made when such bank or savings association is first designated as a depository or source of borrowing, or when such school board member is elected, whichever is later.
+Disclosure serves as notice of the interest and need only be made once;

 - The designation of an official newspaper, or publication of official matters therein, in which the school board member is interested when it is the only newspaper complying with statutory requirements relating to the designation or publication;